christophby/midi-offset-remover/README.md

 # Midi Offset Remover

-**This script removes empty spacing before the first midi event.**
+**This tool removes empty spacing before the first midi event.**

 ## Problem

 If you export a Midi region as a Midi file in *Logic Pro*, the position of all Midi events in the Midi file are absolute and not relative.

 *What does that mean?*
 If you have a Midi note or Midi command in a Logic Pro project at minute 02:00:00 and you make a Midi export, starting at that note, the resulted Midi file will include a Midi Note at minute 02:00:00.
 What we want is a Midi note at 00:00:00.
-This script transforms the Midi notes/cc/program changes according to that.
+This tool transforms the Midi notes/cc/program changes according to that.

 **Midi file before:**